rfdougherty/jsonpickle/README.rst

 Why jsonpickle?
 ===============
-Data serialized with python's pickle (or cPicle or dill) is not easily readable outside of python.
-Using the json format, jsonpickle allows simple data types to be human-readable, and more complex data types such as numpy arrays and pandas dataframes) to be machine-readable in any platform that supports json.
+Data serialized with python's pickle (or cPickle or dill) is not easily readable outside of python.
+Using the json format, jsonpickle allows simple data types to be stored in a human-readable format, and more complex data types such as numpy arrays and pandas dataframes, to be machine-readable on any platform that supports json.
 E.g., unlike pickled data, jsonpickled data stored in an Amazon S3 bucket is indexible by Amazon's Athena.

 Install